Open Bible Data Home About News OET Key

 (apoluson autous, hina apelthontes eis tous kuklōi agrous kai kōmas, agorasōsin heautois ti fagōsin.”)

-ULT Send them away so that, having gone away into the surrounding countryside and villages, they might buy something for themselves to eat.”
+ULTSend them away so that, having gone away into the surrounding countryside and villages, they might buy something for themselves that they might eat.”

-TCNT Send the people away so that they may go into the surrounding countryside and villages and buy themselves bread, for they have nothing to eat.”
+TCNTSend the people away so that they can go into the surrounding countryside and villages and buy themselves [fn]some bread, for they have nothing to eat.”

 T4TSo send the people away in order that they may go to the surrounding farms and villages in order that they can buy for themselves something to eat!”